-All content of the Safety Handbook should be interpreted by the reader as a warning which if not followed, may result in injury including the possibility of death.
+All content of this Safety Handbook should be interpreted by the reader as a warning which if not followed, may result in injury including the possibility of death.

-For more information about ATV safety, call the Specialty Vehicle Institute of America (SVIA) at 1-800-887-2887 or in Canada, the Canada Safety Council (CSC) at 1-613-739-1535 ext 227.
+For more information about ATV safety, call the Specialty Vehicle Institute of America (SVIA) at 1-800-887-2887 or in Canada, the Canada Safety Council (CSC) at 1-613-739-1535 ext 227 or contact an authorized Bombardier ATV dealer to find out about the training courses nearest you.